53. The large Bush Barrow lozenge of gold.

 From around 4,000 BC, generation after generation had sat and watched the sun sink into Gussage Down and noticed something else.
 The brightest star, Sirius, sometimes came down in the same place.

 This occurred around 3,500 BC and lasted for a couple of hundred years.
-People marked this position with braziers that could be seen from miles away at Bokerley Down.
-So capturing them inside the long barrow of Gussage St Michael III became the obvious thing to do.
+People marked this position with braziers that could be seen from the distant Bokerley Down.
+The obvious thing to do was capture the sun, moon, and star inside the long barrow of Gussage St Michael III.
+Then, connect the terminals and barrows with a six-mile-long avenue scratched into the chalk.

 Suppose you had been fortunate enough to find yourself standing at the Wyke Down terminal 5,450 years ago in the middle of December.
 In that case, you might have seen the Sun and Sirius as they disappeared into the long barrow known as Gussage St Michael III.